xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 design this includes cases where Carrier Grade NAT is being used or exception handling for MAP-T traffic.

 ### Fully distributed edge
 This model full distributes edge functions so any router within the metro can provide edge user services.
 A provider may use a fully distributed edge is if the bandwidth, port, or service scale does not exceed that of a single node or pair of nodes.
-Another scenario may be if

 ### Edge Fabric
 This design creates a scale out fabric which can be placed within a single provider location or